xiv3r/binaryninja-api/docs/guide/index.md

 ### 1. Save

-This menu is the only one bound to a hotkey by default and it is intended to be the "do what I probably want" option.
+This option is the only one bound to a hotkey by default and it is intended to be the "do what I probably want" option.

     - If you have edited the contents of a file and have not yet confirmed the file name to save over, this will ask you to save the file contents and prompt for a file name (check the save dialog title text to confirm this).
     - If you have edited the file contents and _have_ previously specified the file name, this option will save those changes to that file without a prompt.